fperezIES/entornos/md/en/04a_solutions.md

 > **Exercise 3:**
 >
-> From the following proposal for a software product, try to identify the system, functional and non functional requirements.
+> For the following software proposal, identify the system, functional, and non-functional requirements:
 >
-> *A cultural organization is focused on the loan of two type of objects: music discs and books.
-We need an application aht lets us add new objects to the system from both types.
-Besides, there are many users that come to this organization.
-They will need to log in with a user name and password.
-Then, they may be able to search any disc or book, either by object type (disck/book) and/or by object name (title).
-Once the object is chosen, they can ask for it if it is not available.
-Users can have up to 5 objects on loan simultaneously.
-As this organization is settled in a small town, we don't expect to have many users asking for books or disks at the same time, so we just need a single computer and a small database to store the information.
-In case a user does not remember his password, the system will send it by email to the same account that he entered when he registered.*
+> *A cultural organization manages loans of two types of items: music discs and books.
+The application should allow users to add new items of both types.
+Users must log in with a username and password, and they can search for items by type (disc/book) or by title.
+Users can request items that are not currently available, with a limit of 5 items on loan simultaneously.
+Since the organization is located in a small town, user activity is expected to be low, so only one computer and a small database are needed.
+If a user forgets their password, the system will email it to the registered email address.*

 > *Solution*: